slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 `oc get catalogsource -n openshift-marketplace`

-If you are installing to a namespace, look at 02b-cp4iopgroup.yaml and make sure the name space is set to the namespace you want to install to and then run
+If you are installing to a namespace, look at 02b-cp4iopgroup.yaml and 13-foundationservices-sub.yaml and make sure the name space is set to the namespace you want to install to and then run.
+If you are scoping to cluster, don't run 02b-cp4iopgroup.yaml and make sure that foundation services (13-foundationservices-sub.yaml) is created in the ibm-common-services namespace.

 `./10-create-namespaces.sh`